I. Institution Policy Statement

 2. The Director of Student Development is the primary Conduct Officer for the College.
 The Director (or designee) administers the student and organizational disciplinary processes at the College.

 3. Student Disciplinary Committee has the authority to hear student and organizational misconduct matter.
 The Student Disciplinary Committee is composed of five (5) members: a chairman, two (2) student members, and two (2) faculty members.
 The two (2) student members will be appointed by the President of the College from a pool of students recommended by the President of the Student Government Association.
-Eligible student participants must have completed a minimum of twenty-four (24) credit hours at Southwest Tennessee Community College, have a minimum 2.5 cumulative GPA, and be in good standing.
+Eligible student participants must have completed a minimum of twenty-four (24) credit hours at Southwest Tennessee Community College, have a minimum 2.5 cumulative GPA, and be in good academic and judicial standing.
 The two (2) faculty members are appointed by the President, and the chairperson of the Committee is appointed by the Vice President for Student Affairs.
 Committee members will be appointed annually and/or on an as needed basis.
 A quorum must be present in order for a hearing to be conducted by the Committee.
 However, a quorum may be waived at the request of the accused.
 A majority of the Committee members will constitute a quorum.